 From the above example, we have seen that the interest earned in the fourth quarter is the highest.

-This has been a guide to Effective Annual Rate, its definition, and formula.
-Here we also discuss how to calculate the effective annual rate with examples (Semi-annual, Quarterly, Monthly).
+This has been a guide to the Effective Annual Rate and its definition.
+Here we also discuss examples of effective annual rate along with its interpretations.
 You can learn more from the following articles –